ianlumiere/PracticeProblems/sql/sql_notes.md

 ## GROUP BY

 Grouping lets you divide data into logical sets so that you can perform aggregate calculations on each group.
+Used for aggregate functions like SUM, COUNT, MIN, MAX, AVG

+This will give you a list of vendors and their product count as long as they have at least 2 products
 ```
 SELECT
     vend_id,